AAzxc321/ai-workflow-setup/research/linkedin-posts/aleyda-solis.md

 **Post 2 Extract:**

->>>
-📣 This Week's PR Campaigns & Opportunities [June 30, 2026] from hashtag#TrendingCampaigns 👇
+>📣 This Week's PR Campaigns & Opportunities [June 30, 2026] from hashtag#TrendingCampaigns 👇

 🔥 Top PR Campaigns of the Week

-1. Manifesto Library at Livraria Lello
+>1.
+Manifesto Library at Livraria Lello

-Dua Lipa, via her Service95 Book Club, opened the Manifesto Library inside Porto’s historic Livraria Lello as part of the BABELL festival — a permanent curated collection of nearly 100 banned or censored books organised around themes of power, control, voice and memory to spark conversation and challenge censorship.
+>Dua Lipa, via her Service95 Book Club, opened the Manifesto Library inside Porto’s historic Livraria Lello as part of the BABELL festival — a permanent curated collection of nearly 100 banned or censored books organised around themes of power, control, voice and memory to spark conversation and challenge censorship.

-A globally famous tastemaker installed a permanent, provocative collection in an iconic venue, tying censorship to a timely free-speech news cycle.
+>A globally famous tastemaker installed a permanent, provocative collection in an iconic venue, tying censorship to a timely free-speech news cycle.

-2. Louis Vuitton Cité Universitaire Waterfall
+>2.
+Louis Vuitton Cité Universitaire Waterfall

 Louis Vuitton installed an eight-metre artificial waterfall and sand-covered runway at the Cité Universitaire for Pharrell Williams’ Spring–Summer 2027 show during a record heatwave in Paris, a spectacle designed to generate media attention and cultural conversation but criticised for perceived insensitivity and use of public space and water resources.